adaptyteam/AdaptySDK-iOS/Documentation/AdvancedUsage.md

         // just call paywall.close() to close paywall if needed and do related calls you need }

-    func didFailPurchase(product: ProductModel, error: Error, paywall: PaywallViewController) {
+    func didFailPurchase(product: ProductModel, error: AdaptyError, paywall: PaywallViewController) {
         // handle error

-        // error can also be just a cancellation, to check that simply compare error with IAPManagerError.paymentWasCancelled
+        // error can also be just a cancellation, you can check that pretty easy with `storeErrorCode` property:
-        // (error as?
-IAPManagerError) == IAPManagerError.paymentWasCancelled
+        // error.storeErrorCode == .paymentCancelled
     }

     func didClose(paywall: PaywallViewController) {